-You cannot be a man of the world with attachments and self-conceit, yet practice this Bhushunda Yoga, and be in the Brahman state as if by the wave of a peacock feather.
+You cannot be a man of the world with attachments and self-conceit, yet practise this Bhushunda Yoga, and be in the Brahman-state as if by the wave of a peacock feather.

-You must highly be dispassionate; know the basic truths of the Knowledge Scriptures; must be a practitioner of the ordinary Yoga of Praana control so that you can stay for long without breathing and stay in the Kumbhaka level where the air is thrown out for a measure of twelve inches from the tip of the nose, and not inhaled back for a long long time, as if in Praana-Samaadhi, the thoughtless state of silence.
+You must be highly dispassionate; know the basic truths of the Knowledge-Scriptures;

+must also be a practitioner of the ordinary Yoga of Praana control, so that you can stay for long without breathing, and stay in the Kumbhaka level where the air is thrown out for a measure of twelve inches from the tip of the nose, and not inhaled back for a long long time, as if in Praana-Samaadhi, the thoughtless state of silence.

-When this is achieved, to its perfection then you can easily attain the Brahma-Samaadhi state, the Kumbhaka state as prescribed by Bhushunda.
+When this is achieved to its perfection, then only, you can easily attain the Brahma-Samaadhi state, the Kumbhaka state as prescribed by Bhushunda.

-You just add contemplation to it instead of practising the breath-control mechanically.
+You just add 'contemplation' to the ordinary Praanaayaama practice, instead of practising the breathcontrol mechanically.

-Observe the 'I' as the agitation state of the world, throw it out along with Rechaka, and without inhaling back the air and the world-thoughts, just stay quiet in the thoughtless state as the self-awareness alone.
+Observe the 'I' as the agitation state of the world, throw it out along with Rechaka, and without inhaling back the air and the world-thoughts, just stay quiet in the thoughtless-state as the self-awareness alone.